dwolfe01/CookieCRUD/README.md

-CookieCRUD is a central session server for holding user information.
+CookieCRUD is a central session server for holding user/session information.

 ==========
 This provides functionality for